ajitgoel/Notes/InterviewQuestions/OOAD/Notes.md

 ==Dependency Inversion Principle states that==

 1. ==High-level modules(Manager class) should not depend on low-level modules(Worker, SuperWorker classes).
 Both(Manager, Worker, SuperWorker classes) should depend on abstractions(IWorker).==
-2. ==Abstractions should not depend on details.
-Details should depend on abstractions.==
+2. Abstractions should not depend on details.
+Details should depend on abstractions.

 **Existing Design**
 Let’s assume we have to implement a new SuperWorker class in this design.
 If we do that then we will have to change the Manager.Manage() method also which introduces risk.